Performance and conversion are inextricably connected.

 - Use Shopify’s built-in image size parameters to minimize thumbnail sizes

 - Compress and reduce images in size and number.

 - Compress with TinyPNG, TinyJPB, or one of the many Shopify apps available

 According to Google, the two factors that lower conversions are: the number of page elements, and the number of images.

 You can test the loading speed of each of your main store’s pages, with:

 - Google Test My Site (mobile)

-To give the impression that pages load faster is with skeleton screens.
+Otherwise, you can give the impression that pages load faster with skeleton screens.
 Unlike animated loading spinners that focus user attention on the fact of data loading, skeleton screens focus user attention on progress instead of wait times.